Mike Dmitrich

-Mike Dmitrich (born 1936) is an American politician and Natural Resource Consultant from Utah.
+Mike Dmitrich (born Milan Dmitrasnovic; October 23, 1936 – September 30, 2024) was an American politician and Natural Resource Consultant from Utah.
 A Democrat, he served as a member of the Utah State Senate, representing the state's 27th senate district in Price.
 Dmitrich served as the Minority Leader in the Utah Senate.
 Prior to being elected to the Utah Senate Dmitrich served in the State House from 1969 to 1992.
 He retired prior to the 2008 elections and was replaced by David P. Hinkins.

 Dmitrich attended the College of Eastern Utah and Utah State University.

+Dmitrich died on September 30, 2024, at the age of 87.